JohnBinford/AppleWood-Pointe/readme.md

 ###  Email your comments, or answers and replies to johnathan.binford@gmail.com.
 ### Discussion Topic 1
 -  Subject:  Website use for discussing the shop.
-	-  Ralph-L Comment 1/18/23:   Dear pending Workshop Users:</br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). </br>
+	-  Ralph-L Comment 1/18/23:</br>Dear pending Workshop Users:</br>  At the first Applewood Pointe of Apple Valley Luncheon, those who were interested in the Workshop got together and gave their email addresses to Eric Strandjord (John Binford). </br>
 He offered to set up an internet site for all to email each other.
 But no one wanted to have to "Sign Up" for anything or use any tool that required a "Sign In" or "User ID" with "Password".
 So he set up a Website for the Group to use where they would only have to enter or click on johnathan.binford@gmail.com , and John would do all the "Group Email" work for them.
 He has now updated this on the Website as follows below: </br> </br>
 __Please let us know if and how you have used our Website, along with your comments (suggestions) on it? </br> </br>Thanks! </br>Ralph-L__